stichmc/fitgpt/README.md

 # FitGPT - Personalized Health Recommendations

 FitGPT is a website that integrates with OpenAI's ChatGPT artificial intelligence language model to provide personalized dietary and workout recommendations for users.
-Our design challenge is to effictly train the artificial intelligence language model to accuratly generate concise and accurate recommendations to improve personal health.
+Our design challenge is efficiently training the artificial intelligence language model to generate concise and accurate recommendations to improve personal health.

 ## Features